 The temperature sensor, oscillator, and control logic form the TCXO.
 The controller reads the output of the on-chip temperature sensor and uses a lookup table to determine the capacitance required, adds the aging correction in AGE register, and then sets the capacitance selection registers.
-New values, including changes to the AGE register, are loaded only when a change in the temperature value occurs, or when a user-initiated temperature conversion is completed.
-The temperature is read on initial application of VCC and once every 64 seconds afterwards.
+New values, including changes to the AGE register, are loaded only when a change in the temperature value occurs.
+The temperature is read on initial application of $V{\rm CC}$ and once every 64 seconds (default, see the description for CRATE1 and CRATE0 in the control/status register) afterwards.